ABOUT CRIME STOPPERS

 How does the program get additional information?

-In order to publicize the Crime Stoppers program and maintain a high profile in the community, a specific unsolved felony crime is selected each week and a re-enactment is video taped.
+In order to publicize the Crime Stoppers program and maintain a high profile in the community, a specific unsolved felony crime is selected each week.
 This is shown each Monday on KFDX TV 3 during the 6 p.m. and 10 p.m. news.
 It is also broadcast over radio stations KMOC, 92.9 NIN, 102.3 Blake FM, Newstalk 1290, and 106.3 The Buzz.
-The Shopper, Wichita Falls Times & Record News, and the Thrifty Nickel print a written version of the "Crime of the Week" each week.
+The Shopper, and Wichita Falls Times & Record News a written version of the "Crime of the Week" each week.

 Texoma's Most Wanted on Vista's VCTV Channel 15, features wanted fugitives and stolen vehicles each week.